Netflix/falcor/README.md

 ## What is Falcor?

-Every user wants to believe that all the data in the cloud is stored on their device.
-Falcor lets web developers code that way.

 Falcor is a JavaScript library for data fetching.
 Falcor lets you represent all of your cloud data sources as *One Virtual JSON Model* on the server.
 On the client, you code as if the entire JSON model is available locally.
 Falcor retrieves any data you request from the cloud on-demand, handling network communication transparently.

 Falcor lets you model your data as a graph in JSON with the JSON Graph format.
 Falcor automatically optimizes and traverses references in your graph for you.